MaddyGuthridge/FL-Studio-API-Stubs/README.md

 official Python documentation.

-After activating the environment in your editor, you can install the stub modules by running the command `pip3 install [MODULE-NAME]`.
+After activating the environment in your editor, you can install the stub modules by running the command `pip install FL-Studio-API-Stubs`.

-NOTE: Not yet published